 Babies Need Words Every Day: Talk, Read, Sing, Play

-ALSC's new (2015-17) campaign is designed to help parents and caregivers understand the importance of enriching communication with their babies.
+This campaign of the Association for Library Services to Children (ALSC) campaign is designed to help parents and caregivers understand the importance of enriching communication with their babies.
 ALSC offers free downloads of posters and brochures for your library and community partners.

 Reading Rockets: For Parents